Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 By finishing reading this guide, you are in a much better position to make up your mind whether the brand is the best fit for you or not.

 It all began in 1881 when a 21-year-old Kintaro Hattori opened a shop selling and fixing wristwatches and clocks in central Tokyo.
 In 1892, the Seikosha brand was born, and the production of clocks got a start.
-It didn’t take long for the first wristwatch to appear in 1913 – The Laurel, in fact, was the first-ever watch that was produced in Japan.
+It didn’t take long for the introduction of the brand’s first wristwatch in 1913 – The Laurel.
+In fact, it was the first-ever wristwatch produced in Japan.

 The Great Kanto Earthquake put the brand to the test when its headquarters and factory burned to the ground.
 A year later, in 1924, Mr Hattori decided to change the name to Seiko, part of it owing to superstition surrounding the previous name.